 The Project will operate in accordance with the applicable sound limits of the Illinois Pollution Control Board.
 Solar panels themselves do not produce any sound.
 The only components in the array that generate sound are the inverters and transformer.
 The final equipment pad design will ensure that any sound emitting components will be directed away from neighboring parcels.
 The inverters are rated at 65 dBA at one meter as indicated in the manufacturer's specification sheet in Appendix I. Sound pressure waves and DB levels diminish with distance.
 Because of that, the location of the inverter and transformer demonstrates that the project will be in compliance with Illinois Pollution Control Board standards since the distance between the inverter and transformer and any neighboring residences will be sufficient to more than achieve compliance.
-The inverter is preliminarily proposed to be located at least 500 feet away from the nearest residence, and 450 feet from Kaneland Harter Middle School.
+The inverter is preliminarily proposed to be located at least 600 feet away from the nearest occupied structure and the transformer will be located at least 600 feet from any occupied structure.
 Final inverter and transformer placement and system configuration will ensure continued compliance with Illinois Pollution Control Board standards.